-- Can you utilise windows to display your message?
+- Can you use windows to display your message?

-Once you have decided on the most suitable location and viewing angle, you can determine the size.
+Once you’ve decided on the most suitable location and viewing angle, you can determine the size.
 Think about the information which you want to display.
-And how large the information will have to be in relation to adequate readability.
+And how large the information will have to be in relation to readability.

 Make a sample sign from a cardboard box and a fat marker pen to gauge the lettering height.

 In most circumstances, replacing like for like signage on your premises does not require planning permission.
-If you are unsure, always seek advice from your landlord or local authority as this may save you expense.
+If you’re unsure, always seek advice from your landlord or local authority.

-Using the least amount of words or images to transmit an understandable message will help.
-Think how billboards grab your attention and the brief time you may have to read them.
+Use the least amount of words or images to transmit your message.
+Think how billboards grab your attention and the brief time you may have to read your sign.